Welcome to the School of Health Systems and Public Health at the University of Pretoria

 Epidemiology (MSc) in Field Epidemiology from the University of the Witwatersrand.
 The 2020

 cohort will begin in January 2020 and end in December 2021 and applicants are required to apply

 at both the University of Pretoria and the University of the Witwatersrand.

 [ Please download all the information

 Dear Prospective student.
 Thank you for your interest in our school.

-Please take note due to large volumes of application we do not consider any late applications.
+Please take note that due to large volumes of application we do not consider any late applications.

-All required information is available on the Home page under the SHSPH Information Pack, PhD Information Pack and Curriculum matters is available in the 2018 PG Book – at the bottom of the page.
+All required information are available on this page below under the SHSPH Information Pack, PhD Information Pack and Curriculum matters are available in the 2019 PG Book .

-If you need more information you are welcome to contact Mr Reuben Semenya at [email protected] or myself.
+If you need more information, you are welcome to contact Mrs. René de Waal at [email protected] or Mr. Reuben Semenya at [email protected]

 Our Public Health SA